 Step 4: Setting up the kitchen

-Setting up the kitchen, aka Kitchen Planning is a major step for a cloud kitchen.
+Setting up the kitchen, aka Commercial Kitchen Planning and design is a major step for a cloud kitchen.
 The clarity in terms of what cuisine and food the kitchen is willing to offer will help decide what appliances, equipment, shelves, cooking ranges, tables, who be required for the kitchen.
 Planning for a cloud kitchen that serves basic foods such as burgers, sandwiches, pizzas is easy and low on investment.
 Costs usually go up when heavy equipment like chimneys, deep refrigerators, and burners need to be installed, to prepare specialized cuisine.
 Another important aspect to consider is the packaging.
 A special budget needs to be allocated for packaging.
 Since, cloud kitchens do not offer the physical guest experience, investing in sturdy and high-quality packaging can help make a great first impression.
 Packaging must contain the logo, them, and the concept of the cloud kitchen.

 Step 5: Hiring & Selection of Staff Uniform